woocommerce/woocommerce/docs/theme-development/classic-theme-developer-handbook.md

 add_theme_support( 'wc-product-gallery-slider' );
 ```

-You do not have to support all three parts of the gallery; you can pick and choose features.
+You do not have to support all 3 parts of the gallery; you can pick and choose features.
 If a feature is not enabled, the scripts will not be loaded and the gallery code will not execute on product pages.

-If gallery features are enabled (e.g., you have a theme that enabled them, or you are running a theme that is not compatible with WooCommerce), you can disable them with `remove_theme_support`:
+If gallery features are enabled (e.g. you have a theme which enabled them, or you are running a non-WC compatible theme), you can disable them with `remove_theme_support`:

 ```php
 remove_theme_support( 'wc-product-gallery-zoom' );